ModelDBRepository/264597/readme.txt

 Simulation 3: This last script shows the response of the network to time-varying external input.
 The duration of simulation and the construction of the network is the same.
-Only here, the feedforward input on the inhibitory population is varying between 4Hz and 6H (following theoretically a gaussian in the paper).
+Only here, the feedforward input on the excitatory population is varying between 4Hz and 6H (following theoretically a gaussian in the paper).
 During 100ms, it’s the first part of the gaussian; here we simulate the gaussian used by a ramp.
 Then for 200ms, it’s the second part of the gaussian, we